The Albanian Language

 The nominal system distinguishes five cases: nominative, genitive, dative, accusative and ablative.
 The genitive and dative endings are always the same.
 Attributive genitives are in addition linked to the nouns that they qualify by a complicated system of connective particles: i, e, të and së, often reflecting the ending of the preceding word, e.g., bulevardi i qytetit “the city boulevard,” bukuria e bulevardit të qytetit “the beauty of the city boulevard.”
 The definite and indefinite forms of the noun are shown by the presence or absence of a postpositive definite article.
 The noun declension thus shows two sets of endings: definite and indefinite.
 Most adjectives follow the noun either directly or are preceded by a connective particle, e.g., djali nervoz “the irritable boy,” djali i vogël “the little boy.”

 The Albanian verb system has the following categories: three persons, two numbers, ten tenses, two voices and six moods.
-Unusual among the moods is the admirative, which is used to express astonishment on the part of the speaker, e.g., ra shi “it rained,” rënka shi “why, it’s been raining!”
+Unusual among the moods is the admirative, which is used to express astonishment on the part of the speaker, e.g. bie shi “it’s raining,” rënka shi “why, it’s raining!”